 - 1. Perform the validation logic

 - 2. If the logic fails:

-- 2.1.
+- a.
 Show a warning message; and

-- 2.2.
+- b.
 Halt the progress of the survey

 A scripted validation changes the first step.
 It replaces the simplified logic that can be created through a couple of clicks with a much broader, more capable logic that is created by using a script.